rinigus/tbuilder/README.md

 # TBuilder

 This is a builder for projects defined by multiple RPM SPECs.
-It is targeting Sailfish OS and is using `sfdk` provided by Sailfish OS SDK.
+It is targeting Sailfish OS and is using `sfdk` or `mb2/sb2` provided by Sailfish OS Application or Platform SDKs.

 ## Use